Carpenter Ants vs. Termites | Vital Distinctions to Save Your Property

 Are Carpenter Ants Worse Than Termites

-Carpenter ants and termites can both pose a risk to your property, but although both can do major damage to wooden buildings, the termite will inflict greater damage and in a smaller duration of time than carpenter ants.
-Termites can attack wooden structures, and they will attack open wood or damaged wood.
+Carpenter ants and termites can both pose a risk to your property, especially if you have a lot of wooden structures.
+Although both can do major damage to wooden buildings, termites will inflict greater damage and in a smaller duration of time than carpenter ants.

 Do Carpenter Ants Eat Wood Like Termites?